sathvikkumarpamu/sathvikkumarpamu_RISC-V_SoC_Design_Journey/README.md

 - **Built confidence** for moving forward into SoC integration and silicon tapeout

 ## 🌟 Why This Matters:
 Building silicon is a complex journey requiring precise tools and workflows.
 Week 0 empowers you by setting up proven open-source software ecosystems essential to design, simulate, and synthesize your RISC-V SoC efficiently.
-These tools are cornerstones of industry-grade chip design, enabling innovation at a fraction of free of cost.
+These tools are cornerstones of industry-grade chip design, enabling innovation at a free of cost.

 ---